 Step 3.
 Place the caliper bracket on the face of the knuckle as shown in Figure 1.
-Once you have correctly placed the caliper bracket you can re-install the hub (Figure 2).
-Use the supplied M12 hardware in the two upper holes and the lower hole will use the original T55 M12 Bolt.
+Once you have correctly placed the caliper bracket you can re-install the hub (Figure 2) using the supplied M12 hardware.
+The shorter 50mm M12 Bolt is used for the bottom hole of the hub.